 If you have completed studies in a field related to your intended study, you may also apply for advanced standing to receive credit towards your Bond University qualification.
-Information on advanced standing from successfully completed previous tertiary study is available here.
+Find out more about advanced standing awarded for successfully completed previous tertiary study.

-You may be considered for admission on the basis of successful completion of an approved Certificate Level IV or higher qualification.
-Students who have successfully completed Diplomas and Advanced Diplomas (Australian Qualifications Framework Level 5 and 6) may also be considered for advanced standing.
+You may be considered for admission on the basis of successful completion of a recognised Australian Qualifications Framework (AQF) Level 4 Certificate IV or higher qualification.
+Students who have successfully completed Diplomas and Advanced Diplomas (AQF Levels 5 and 6) may also be considered for advanced standing.

 Finished secondary education more than two years ago